 Today’s New Approach to Best Practices for Business Continuity

 After years of working with the traditional practices of business continuity (BC) – in project management, higher education, contingency planning, and disaster recovery – David Lindstedt and Mark Armour identified unworkable areas in many core practices of traditional BC.
-To address these issues, they created nine Adaptive BC principles, the foundation of this book:
+To address these issues, they created nine Adaptive Business Continuity principles.
+Here are the nine principles acting as the foundation of this book:

 - Deliver continuous value.

 - Engage at many levels within the organization.

 - Learn the business.